xenit-eu/dynamic-extensions-for-alfresco/README.md

 Internal:
 * moved from Maven to Gradle: use "gradlew(.sh|.bat)" script to build the project

+Removed:
+* Felix file install: bundles can now only be installed either via classpath or using the REST API

 Many thanks to Laurens Fridael for his great work on Dynamic Extensions.
 May his work live long and prosper at its new home.

 Installing Dynamic Extensions